 My sister, Kate @ Modern Harvest, and her husband built a beautiful chick brooder from the Polyface Designs book by Joel Salatin.
 It's a huge, gorgeous, brooder that will last them a lifetime.
 They are currently brooding over 50 heritage breed chickens and will be brooding meat birds starting next spring.

-All are perfectly acceptable, as long as your chickens have sufficient clean, warm space and access to food and fresh water.
+All are perfectly acceptable, as long as your chickens have sufficient clean, warm space and constant access to food and fresh water.

-Chicks are curious little creatures, they start to climb, jump, and test their wings at only a couple of weeks old.
+Young chickens are curious little creatures, they start to climb, jump, and test their wings at only a couple of weeks old.
 It's important to keep them safely contained while they explore their environment.
 This is especially important if you're using a heat lamp, it's necessary to protect them from being burned or dislodging the heat lamp and causing a fire.

 Bedding in the brooder serves a few functions: